-- The Company's pay-for-performance philosophy means the majority of executive officer compensation is "at risk" and tied to the creation of shareholder value. - The Company's stock ownership guidelines align the interests of the Company's executives with those of its shareholders. - The Company uses objective financial performance measures in the annual incentive compensation plan closely tied to the Company's business strategy. - The Company has caps on payouts for annual incentive compensation. - The Company has a robust clawback policy for annual and longterm incentive awards. - The Company has engaged an independent compensation consultant.
+What the Company Does What the Company Doesn't Do • The Company's pay-for-performance philosophy means the majority of executive officer compensation is "at risk" and tied to the creation of shareholder value. • The Company doesn't discount, reload, or reprice stock option awards. • The Company's stock ownership guidelines align the interests of the Company's executives with those of its shareholders. • The Company doesn't pay gross-ups for golden parachute excise taxes. • The Company uses objective financial performance measures in the annual incentive compensation plan closely tied to the Company's business strategy. • The Company doesn't permit hedging or short selling (profiting if the market price decreases) of UNIFI securities. • The Company has caps on payouts for annual incentive compensation. • The Company doesn't design compensation plans that encourage unnecessary or excessive risk. • The Company has a robust clawback policy for annual and long- term incentive awards. • The Company doesn't provide guaranteed minimum payouts of annual incentive opportunities. • The Company has engaged an independent compensation consultant. • The Company doesn't provide excessive perquisites.
+28